ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

     return 0;
 }
 ```
-You can build 32 bit version of this application and launch it.
+You can build the 32 bit version of this application and launch it.

 Algorithm of this application stays the same.
 We decrement the `gLife` variable each second if the *1* keyboard key is not pressed.
 Otherwise, we increment the `gLife`.
 New feature of the application is a call of the `TextOutA` WinAPI function.
 This function prints the hash symbols in the upper-left corner of the screen.
 Count of printed symbols equals to the value of `gLife`.

 Now our goal is to hook the `TextOutA` function call and to get its last parameter, which has the same value as the `gLife` variable.
-According to documentation the `TextOutA` fiunction is provided by the `gdi32.dll` library.
+According to WinAPI documentation the `TextOutA` function is provided by the `gdi32.dll` library.

 ## DLL Import

-Before we start to consider WinAPI hooking, it will be useful to know how application interacts with DLL.
+Before we start to consider WinAPI hooking, it will be useful to know how application interacts with DLL libraries.
 When we start an application, Windows loader reads executable file into process memory.
 Typical Windows executable file has [**PE**](https://msdn.microsoft.com/en-us/library/ms809762.aspx) format.
 This format is a standard for data structures, which are stored in file's header.
 These structures contain necessary information to launch executable code by the Windows loader.
 List of required DLLs is a part of this information.

 Next step of the loader is to find files of all required DLLs on a disk drive.
 These files are read into the process memory too.
 Now we face an issue.
 Locations of the DLL modules in a process memory are not constant.
 These locations can vary for different versions of the same DLL.
 Therefore, compiler cannot hardcode addresses of DLL functions in the executable module.
 This issue is solved by [**Import Table**](http://sandsprite.com/CodeStuff/Understanding_imports.html).
 There is some kind of confusion with Import Table and **Thunk Table**.
-Let us consider these tables.
+Let us consider both these tables.

 Each element of Import Table matches to one required DLL module.
-This element contains name of the module, `OriginalFirstThunk` pointer and `FirstThunk` pointer.
-The `OriginalFirstThunk` points to the first element of array with ordinal numbers and names of the imported functions.
-The `FirstThunk` points to the first element of array (also known as **Import Address Table** or IAT), which is overwritten by Windows loader with actual addresses of the imported functions.
+This element contains the name of the module, the `OriginalFirstThunk` pointer and the `FirstThunk` pointer.
+The `OriginalFirstThunk` points to the first element of the array with ordinal numbers and names of the imported functions.
+The `FirstThunk` points to the first element of the array (also known as **Import Address Table** or IAT), which is overwritten by Windows loader with actual addresses of the imported functions.
 And this is a source of confusion because both these arrays do not contain any stuff that is named [**thunk**](https://en.wikipedia.org/wiki/Thunk).

-You can find more details about `OriginalFirstThunk` and `FirstThunk` pointers [here](http://ntcore.com/files/inject2it.htm).
+You can find more details about both `OriginalFirstThunk` and `FirstThunk` pointers [here](http://ntcore.com/files/inject2it.htm).

 Import Table is a part of PE header and it contains constant meta information about imported DLLs.
-This table together with PE header is stored in the read-only segment of process memory.
-Thunk table (also known as **jump table**) is a part of executable code and it contains `JMP` instructions to transfer control to the imported functions.
+This table together with PE header is stored in the read-only segment of the process memory.
+Thunk table (also known as a **jump table**) is a part of executable code and it contains `JMP` instructions to transfer control to the imported functions.
 This table is placed in the read and executable `.text` segment together with all other application code.
 Import Address Table is stored in the read and write `.idata` segment.
-The `.idata` segment also contains an array, which is pointed by `OriginalFirstThunk`.
+The `.idata` segment also contains an array, which is pointed by the `OriginalFirstThunk` pointer.
 As you see all three tables are placed in different segments.

 Some compilers generate a code, which does not use Thunk Table.
 This allows to avoid one extra jump and to get slightly more optimized solution.
 Code, which is generated by MinGW compiler, uses the Thunk Table.
-The scheme above illustrates a call of the `TextOutA` WinAPI function from this code:
+The scheme below illustrates a call of the `TextOutA` WinAPI function from this code:

 ![DLL call MinGW](dll-call-mingw.png)

 This is an algorithm of the function call:

 1. The `CALL` instruction performs two actions.
-It puts the return location to a stack and passes control to the Thunk Table element with `40839C` address.
+It puts the return location to a stack and passes control to the Thunk Table element with the `40839C` address.

 2. The Thunk Table element contains one `JMP` instruction only.
-This instruction uses actual address of the `TextOutA` function in the `gdi32` module from a Import Address Table record.
-The `DS` segment register, which points to the `.idata` segment, is used to calculate the record address:
+This instruction uses actual address of the `TextOutA` function in the `gdi32` module from the Import Address Table record.
+The `DS` segment register, which points to the `.idata` segment, is used to calculate address of this record:
 ```
 DS + 0x278 = 0x422000 + 0x278 = 0x422278
 ```
 3. The `TextOutA` function from the `gdi32` module is executed.
-There is a `RETN` instruction at the end of the function.
+There is a `RETN` instruction at the end of this function.
 The `RETN` passes control to the next instruction after the `CALL` one in the EXE module.
-It happens because the `CALL` put this return location to the stack.
+It happens because the `CALL` instruction put the return location to the stack.

-Visual C++ compiler generated code does not use Thunk Table.
+The code, which is generated by Visual C++ compiler, does not use Thunk Table.
 The scheme illustrates a call of the same `TextOutA` WinAPI function in this case:

 ![DLL call Visual C++](dll-call-visual-cpp.png)